 Lastly, we will add colors.

 Select Body from the Compo view.
 The details of Body will appear below, so choose the color you want from Shape Color.
-Click Ok when done.
+Click OK when done.

-That is all for creating the table.
+That’s it for creating the table.

-Export model with FreeCAD
+Export Model with FreeCAD

 Once the model is complete, the next step is exporting it as 3D data.